 Oita Station is served by the JR Kyudai, Hohi and Nippo Main Lines, offering access to much of the wider Kyushu area.

-In the 16th century, during the rule of the feudal lord Sorin Otomo, Christian beliefs and culture flourished in modern-day Oita and many people became ardent believers.
+In the 16th century, during the rule of the war lord (daimyo) Sorin Otomo, Christian beliefs and culture flourished in modern-day Oita and many people became ardent believers.

 However, with the prohibition of Christianity in the early 17th century, thousands of believers were arrested and executed for refusing to denounce their Christian beliefs.
 This memorial park was established to remember some 200 local people who died as martyrs to Christianity.

 Otomo was one of the war lords at that time to have converted to Roman Catholicism.
 He engaged in trade with the Portuguese ships that landed in modern-day Oita and the city became a major point of contact between Japan and the west.

 The arrival of Saint Francis

 Sorin met Saint Francis Xavier, a Jesuit missionary and one of the first Europeans to arrive in Japan.
 Saint Francis' arrival in Japan in 1549 sparked the country's first real foray into the world of Christianity, Saint Francis spent over two years in Japan preaching the word of Christianity.